Lifelong learning: Application

 In India and elsewhere, the "University of the Third Age" (U3A) is an almost spontaneous movement comprising autonomous learning groups accessing the expertise of their own members in the pursuit of knowledge and shared experience.

 In Sweden, the concept of study circles, an idea launched almost a century ago, still represents a large portion of the adult education provision.
 The concept has since spread, and for instance, is a common practice in Finland as well.

 Formal administrative units devoted to lifelong learning exist in a number of universities.
 For example, the 'Academy of Lifelong Learning' is an administrative unit at the University of Delaware.
 Another example is the Jagiellonian University Extension (Wszechnica Uniwersytetu Jagiellonskiego), which is one of the most comprehensive Polish centers for lifelong learning (open learning, organizational learning, community learning).

 In recent years, 'lifelong learning' has been adopted in the UK as an umbrella term for post-compulsory education that falls outside of the UK higher education system—further education, community education, work-based learning and similar voluntary, public sector and commercial settings.

+In Ireland, lifelong learning and reskilling in higher education are supported through initiatives administered by the Higher Education Authority, including Springboard+ and the Human Capital Initiative.
+Springboard+ provides free or subsidised higher-education courses, while the Human Capital Initiative was established as a €300 million programme to expand skills-focused provision in higher education.

 In Canada, the federal government's Lifelong Learning Plan allows Canadian residents to withdraw funds from their Registered Retirement Savings Plan to help pay for lifelong learning, but the funds can only be used for formal learning programs at designated educational institutions.

 Priorities for lifelong and lifewide learning have different priorities in different countries, some placing more emphasis on economic development and some on social development.
 For example, the policies of China, Republic of Korea, Singapore and Malaysia promote lifelong learning in a human resource development perspective.
 The governments of these countries have done much to foster training and development whilst encouraging entrepreneurship.